Table Falls FAQs

 And from the side, standing on the bank of Paige Run, is the best bet as far as keeping your feet dry.

 I’d be remiss if I didn’t again mention the Grotto right above the Table Falls, as this is one of my favorite spots in all the Quehanna Wild Area.

 Once you’ve had your fill of Table Falls and the Grotto, there are a seemingly endless series of off-trail cascades to explore above Red Run Road, should you have the desire.

 No true waterfalls to see, but non-stop cascades weaving their way through a ravine of boulders and laurel.

 Sometimes in the winter I’ll hike down Paige Run from the Quehanna Highway to reach Table Falls, without having to worry about getting stuck on Red Run Road.

 It’s roughly a 1.5 miles round trip hike, steep in parts and off trail most of the way, but very rewarding.

-Park in the lot for the Beaver Run Dam Trail (see Purple Lizard map at the top of this post).
+Park in the lot for the Beaver Run Dam Trail (see Purple Lizard map near the top of this post).

 Cross the Quehanna Highway and come down the Lincoln Loop until it hits Paige Run, then bushwack down Paige Run until you get to Table Falls.